Gustaf-C/anki-chinese-support-3/README.md

 ## Status

+I do occasionally run into problems with the addon, but so far I have been able to solve all of them by at worst restaring Anki.
+For the time being I plan to only release minor maintenence updates, but I do have more features in mind when I have more time available.

 The vast majority of features have been successfully ported, and the add-on is in a usable state, albeit with some definite rough edges.

 The add-on is still in beta.
 By this I mean “it works, but I wouldn’t trust it with my children”.
 Expect occasional issues, and please make a back-up before trying it.
 I use it myself and haven't experienced data loss, but _your_ mileage may vary.